IHF Council: General conditions

 If a continental confederation has at least 15 national federations as full members, it may nominate a council member for the continent that shall be confirmed by the IHF Congress.
 Each continental confederation may nominate one vice-president if it has at least 23 national federations as full members.
 The council shall convene at least twice a year.
-The term of office of council members shall be four years, re-election is possible.
+The term of office of council members shall be four years; re-election is possible.
 In case of urgent business, the president may seek to make resolutions and decisions by mail between council meetings.
 Council is the body that awards the IHF World Men's Handball Championship and IHF World Women's Handball Championship.

-IHF Commission of Organising And Competitions
+IHF Commission of Organising and Competitions

-IHF Commission of Organising and Competition (COC) is composed of one chairperson and 7 members elected by the IHF Council.
+IHF Commission of Organising and Competitions (COC) is composed of one chairperson and seven members elected by the IHF Council.

 IHF Playing Rules and Referees Commission

-IHF Playing Rules and Referees Commission (PRC) is composed of one chairperson and 7 members elected by the IHF Council.
+IHF Playing Rules and Referees Commission (PRC) is composed of one chairperson and seven members elected by the IHF Council.

 IHF Commission of Coaching and Methods

-IHF Commission of Coaching and Methods (CCM) is composed of one chairperson and 7 members elected by the IHF Council.
+IHF Commission of Coaching and Methods (CCM) is composed of one chairperson and seven members elected by the IHF Council.

 IHF Medical Commission

-IHF Medical Commission (MC) is composed of one chairperson and 7 members elected by the IHF Council.
+IHF Medical Commission (MC) is composed of one chairperson and seven members elected by the IHF Council.

 IHF Commission for Development

-IHF Commission for Development (CD) is composed of one chairperson and 7 members elected by the IHF Council.
+IHF Commission for Development (CD) is composed of one chairperson and seven members elected by the IHF Council.

 IHF Interim Athletes' Commission

-IHF Athletes' Commission is composed of one chairperson and 4 members elected by the players participating in the Summer Olympic Games every four years.
+IHF Athletes' Commission is composed of one chairperson and four members elected by the players participating in the Summer Olympic Games every four years.

 IHF Arbitration Commission

-IHF Arbitration Commission is composed of one chairperson and 10 members elected by the IHF Congress.
+IHF Arbitration Commission is composed of one chairperson and ten members elected by the IHF Congress.

 IHF Arbitration Tribunal

-IHF Arbitration Tribunal is composed of one chairperson and 10 members elected by the IHF Congress.
+IHF Arbitration Tribunal is composed of one chairperson and ten members elected by the IHF Congress.

 IHF Ethics Commission

-IHF Ethics Commission is composed of one chairperson and 5 members elected by the IHF Congress.
+IHF Ethics Commission is composed of one chairperson and five members elected by the IHF Congress.

 IHF Beach Handball Working Group

-IHF Beach Handball Working Group (BHWG) is composed of one chairman and 4 members elected by the IHF Council.
+IHF Beach Handball Working Group (BHWG) is composed of one chairman and four members elected by the IHF Council.

 IHF Handball at School Working Group

-IHF Handball at School Working Group is composed of one chairwoman and 2 members elected by the IHF Council.
+IHF Handball at School Working Group is composed of one chairwoman and two members elected by the IHF Council.

 IHF Wheelchair Handball Working Group

-IHF Wheelchair Handball Working Group is composed of one chairman and 4 members elected by the IHF Council.
+IHF Wheelchair Handball Working Group is composed of one chairman and four members elected by the IHF Council.

 IHF Women’s Handball Working Group

-IHF Women's Handball Working Group is composed of one chairwoman and 4 members elected by the IHF Council.
+IHF Women's Handball Working Group is composed of one chairwoman and four members elected by the IHF Council.

-List of IHF Secretary Generals
+List of IHF secretaries general

-Following is the list of IHF Secretary Generals.
+The following is the list of IHF secretaries general.